 The Dec.
-11 holiday special is a good holdover, but it's about time High School Musical: The Musical: The Series Season 2 finally drops.
+11 holiday special was a good holdover, but it's about time High School Musical: The Musical: The Series Season 2 finally drops.
 It's been over a year since the first season brought the spirit of East High back to life with a new cast of high schoolers putting on their own school play — a rendition of High School Musical.
 It was all very meta.
 The freshman season ended with plenty of cliffhangers, so answers are in order.
-Since the series is due to return soon, here's everything we know about the next installment, including some potential storylines.
+Since the series is due to return soon, here's everything we know about the next installment, including some potential storylines and new cast members.

 When Will Season 2 Premiere?

 According to People, the premiere date of High School Musical: The Musical: The Series Season 2 is May 14, 2021.
 That gives viewers one more month to rewatch the first series and prep for a new installment.
 The second season was originally scheduled for a late 2020 air date until the pandemic delayed things, Entertainment Tonight reported.
 That means the first "New Year's Eve" episode and the third "Valentine's Day" episode will arrive much later than planned.
 According to the show's Instagram bio, the show was still in production in February, which could mean all of the episodes may not drop at once.